-Glass railing is exquisite.
+Glass railing systems are exquisite.
 It gives your deck an elegant and beautiful look without sacrificing your view.
 One thing to keep in mind is that it’s usually expensive to install.
 It also tends to be easily damaged, especially when it is mishandled during installation.

 You can get around this problem by using tempered, shatterproof safety glass.
 Installing glass railing requires expertise, so you should always hire a professional to help you out.
 To keep your glass railing looking great you need to regularly clean it every few months, depending on the weather condition in your area.

 Cable railing is made from a wide range of materials ranging from steel, wood, aluminum, and composites.
 Cable railing systems are an excellent way to open up your deck, giving it a more modern finish at the same time.
 If you have the skills, you can install the units on your own, but if you have never done it before, let a professional handle the project.
 Either way, cable railing is more affordable than glass railing.

 Metal deck railing can be made from different types of metal, but the most commonly used are stainless steel or powder-coated aluminum.
 In general metal railing is sturdier than wood and will last longer.

 Tips to consider when installing the railing materials

 It’s always wise to hire a contractor to install the railing for you.
 For a great experience, hire the most experienced contractor that you can afford.
 If you don’t want to hire a contractor, go with railing systems that are easy to install, and you can install them on your own.
 These include: wood, cable and many other materials.